-My most recent project is a co-authored book, The Marvel Studios Phenomenon, which shall see print in summer 2016.
+My most recent major project is the co-authored book, The Marvel Studios Phenomenon, which Bloomsbury published in summer 2016.
 Academic attention has recently been given to issues of adaptation in Marvel texts, but this work has a different focus in that it reads the texts as defined by the particular industrial formation within which they have arisen.
 Understanding the new (to large-scale, mainstream film practice) aesthetic patterns brought by the ‘shared universe’ concept requires a holistic perspective encompassing transmedia modes of organisation, the thematics of superhero fiction, the role of fandom, and an understanding of business histories as they apply both to Hollywood and to comic publishing/intellectual property.
 The book has created a new set of film readings, and provides a cogent assessment of the studio’s long term plans (as well as probing its identity within the structures of parent organisation Disney).
 Related to this work on Marvel, I have recently presented on a British comics theme to ‘Transitions’ conference (part of the London Comica Festival).

 I teach both ‘Critical Approaches’ modules in the first year, as well as modules focusing on American Cinema, Film History and Film Theory.